The American Rescue Plan: Humanities Grantmaking

 Location: Washington, DC

-A grantmaking program to deliver relief to as many as 200 libraries recovering from the coronavirus pandemic.
+A grantmaking program to deliver relief to 200 libraries recovering from the coronavirus pandemic.

 The American Library Association is a nonprofit educational membership organization comprised of more than 55,000 librarians, library workers, libraries, library school students, educators, trustees, and institutions.
 American Rescue Plan: Humanities Grants for Libraries will distribute $2 million to help anchor libraries as strong humanities institutions as they emerge and rebuild from the coronavirus pandemic.
 The purpose of this emergency relief program is to assist libraries that have been adversely affected by the pandemic and require support to restore and sustain their core activities.
 Up to 200 U.S. libraries of all types (e.g., public, tribal, K-12, academic, special, prison) and representing a broad range of communities will receive $10,000 through a competitive, peer-reviewed application process.